shimspedy/sengov/content/states/arizona/selina-bliss/_index.md

 ---
 date: 2024-01-08T11:54:12-05:00
 title: "Selina Bliss"
-seo_title: "contact Representatives Selina Bliss"
+seo_title: "contact Representative Selina Bliss"
 subheader:
-     greeting: Contact Representatives Selina Bliss
+     greeting: Contact Representative Selina Bliss
      description: Selina Bliss is an American politician, nurse, and a member of the Republican Party.
-She is currently serving as a member of the Arizona House of Representatives, representing District 1.
+She is currently serving as a member of the Arizona House of Representative, representing District 1.
 She assumed office on January 9, 2023.
-description: Contact Representatives Selina Bliss of Arizona.
+description: Contact Representative Selina Bliss of Arizona.
 Contact information for Selina Bliss includes email address, phone number, and mailing address.
 image: selina-bliss.jpeg
 video:
 url:  /states/arizona/selina-bliss/